Young adults / college students (18 - 24)

 Specialties & expertise

-Dr. Ethan Seidman works with a wide range of individuals.
+Dr. Ethan Seidman is the founder and director of Kendall Psychological Associates in Cambridge, Massachusetts and as a psychologist he works with a wide range of individuals.
 His areas of interest include: depression, anxiety, relationship issues, trauma, online addictions, sex/sexuality issues, and blocks to productivity at school and work.
 Dr. Seidman works from an integrative perspective, incorporating AEDP, mindfulness, and psychodynamic psychotherapy.
 He is also an EMDR trained therapist.
-Dr. Seidman is the founder and director of Kendall Psychological Associates.

 He graduated from Wesleyan University and received his Ph.D. from the University of Massachusetts Boston.
 He did his internship and post-doctoral fellowship at the Cambridge Health Alliance, a Harvard Medical School teaching hospital.
 He was then a Clinical Instructor at Harvard Medical School for over 10 years.